-"Being in the media can build credibility with students and colleagues, it can influence politics, and it can lead to academic collaborations.
+"Being in the media can build credibility with students and colleagues, it can create opportunities in and around policy, it can influence politics, and it can lead to academic collaborations.
 It's important that we are supported to continue engaging."